Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Knowledge of gas chambers

 Longreich purports that it was not widely known that Jews were exterminated using gas chambers.
 Bankier purports that by 1943, gas as a killing method was widely discussed, although there were inaccuracies that gave rise to misconceptions of how the gassings were practiced.
 Reports and interviews only have vague and infrequent references to victims being gassed in cattle trucks of trains in tunnels.
 This information, if disseminated, was done so via foreign broadcasts and rumours from soldiers.
 Indictment of German individuals reveal that some of the public knew of the gas chambers, but were censored.
-In the Munich Special Court in 1943, a woman recalls discussing foreign broadcasts with her neighbour which outlined how Jewish women and children were segregated from the Aryan population and then killed with gas.
-In 1944, also in the Munich Special Court, an Augsburg furniture removal man was indicted of having declared that the "Führer" was a mass-murderer who had Jews loaded into a wagon and exterminated by gas.
+In the Munich Special Court in 1943, a woman recalls discussing foreign broadcasts with her neighbour which outlined how Jewish women and children were segregated from the "Aryan" population, and then killed with gas.
+In 1944, also in the Munich Special Court, an Augsburg furniture removal man was indicted for having declared that the "Führer" was a mass-murderer who had Jews loaded into a wagon and exterminated by gas.

 German-occupied Europe

 The Netherlands

-There are competing views amongst historians regarding knowledge of the Holocaust in the Netherlands.
+There are competing views amongst historians regarding the Dutch public's knowledge of the Holocaust.
 Some historians argue that the majority of the Dutch had a complete understanding of the Holocaust.
-From analysing Queen Wilhelmina's wartime speeches, social scientist Jord Schaap proposed that the Holocaust was known in the Netherlands between 1940 and 1945.
-According to Schaap, the key issue was whether people would believe the stories to which many did not.
-Similarly, Vuijsjie in his book Against Better Knowledge: Self-Deception and Denial in Dutch Historiography of the Persecution of the Jews, argues that knowledge was extensive.
-However, the Dutch public denied the information because of their inability to act against the reality.
-Comparatively, other historians argue that many the Dutch had fragmented knowledge of the Holocaust.
-Loe de Jong, director of the Dutch State Institute of War Documentation and Dutch historian, argued that whilst information concerning the Holocaust was available to the general public, a large proportion of Dutch Jews thought it incomprehensible that their deportation would result in deaths by gassing.
-De Jong argues that comprehension of mass extermination was only attained after the Second World War had finished.
-Similarly, historian Friedlander argues that even individuals who were in close proximity to the killing sites had little knowledge of what happened to deported Jews.
+After analyzing Queen Wilhelmina's wartime speeches, social scientist Jord Schaap concluded that the Holocaust was known in the Netherlands between 1940 and 1945.
+According to Schaap, the key issue was whether or not the Dutch would believe the information.
+Similarly, Vuijsje in his book Against Better Knowledge: Self-Deception and Denial in Dutch Historiography of the Persecution of the Jews, argues that public knowledge was extensive, but the Dutch public denied the information because of their inability to act against the reality.
+Other historians contend that many of the Dutch had fragmented knowledge of the Holocaust.
+Loe de Jong, director of the Dutch State Institute of War Documentation and Dutch historian, argues that while information about the Holocaust was available to the general public, a large proportion of Dutch Jews thought it incomprehensible that their deportation would result in deaths by gassing.
+De Jong argues that knowledge of mass extermination was only acquired after World War II had ended.
+Similarly, historian Friedlander argues that even those who were in close proximity to the killing sites had little knowledge of what happened to deported Jews.